 The Contractor will provide for staff intervention in the most dignified, age-appropriate manner necessary in all situations, including instances when a client's behavior jeopardizes the safety of him/herself or others, or the behavior significantly disrupts program operations.
-All interventions shall meet requirements under DSHS/DDA Policy 5.14: Positive Behavior Support Principles, Policy 5.15: Restrictive Procedures: Community, and Policy 5.17: Physical Intervention Techniques.
+All interventions shall meet requirements under DSHS/DDA Policy 5.14, Positive Behavior Supports, Policy 5.15, Use of Restrictive Procedures, and Policy 5.17, Physical Intervention Techniques.

-Restrictive procedures implemented under emergency guidelines as described in DDA Policy 5.15 Restrictive Procedures: Community and Policy 5.17 Physical Intervention Techniques must be reported in writing to DDA within one (1) business day as outlined in Policy 6.08.
+Restrictive procedures implemented under emergency guidelines as described in DDA Policy 5.15 Use of Restrictive Procedures and Policy 5.17 Physical Intervention Techniques must be reported in writing to DDA within one (1) business day as outlined in Policy 6.08.